 Accelerating Construction Innovation

 The University of Salford’s Centre for Construction Innovation will help deliver an ambitious, mission orientated programme to transform the construction sector and the UK’s built environment.
-It will build on established connections across local and regional government, industry and academia to play a key role in guiding and shaping construction innovation across the North West.
-The University strategy demands that the Centre:
+It will build on established connections across local and regional government, industry and academia to play a key role in guiding and shaping construction innovation across the North West and beyond.

 - Will pioneer a consortium of industry partners to be a catalyst for change at every level